-In order to provide a framework whereby the Institute is provided with independent academic advice, HELI’s Board of Directors delegates the academic governance of the Institute to the Academic Board.
-The Academic Board is comprised of academic staff from other higher education providers, tertiary education practitioners, members of the Institute’s academic staff and a representative of the Institute’s alumni.
+To provide a framework whereby the Institute is equipped with independent academic advice, HELI’s Board of Directors delegates the academic governance of the Institute to the Academic Board.
+The Academic Board comprises academic staff from other higher education providers, tertiary education practitioners, members of the Institute’s academic staff and a representative of the Institute’s alumni.

-The Academic Board operates independently of the ownership and management of the Institute to assure academic integrity of the Institute’s courses.
-The Academic Board has responsibility for academic policy making, academic administration and oversight of the educational process.
+The Academic Board operates independently of the ownership and management of the Institute to assure the academic integrity of the Institute’s courses.
+The Academic Board has responsibility for academic policymaking, academic administration and oversight of the educational processes.
 This ensures that the Academic Board maintains appropriate control over the administration of the curriculum to allow educational objectives to be achieved.
 The Academic Board is chaired by one of its independent members.

 Prof Klich was previously Chair of the Governing Board for Airways Aviation and Global Director of Academic Affairs for SAE Institute.
 He has also held prior appointments as Vice-President of Southern Cross University in Australia until 2007, and before that as Dean of Education and Dean for Internationalisation, as well as a Research Fellow at the Australian Institute of Aboriginal and Torres Strait Islander Studies.

 His PhD research examined exceptional cross-cultural thinking skills.
 His teaching, research and publications have been in the areas of intercultural studies, professional learning and professional development, collaborative partnerships between universities with regions as well as with industry groups, and has included work published through the NATO Scientific Studies Division, and with the OECD in Europe.